-The good news: home prices in 2016 are up!
-In fact, they are 11% higher in low-tier sales than a year earlier, as of January 2016.
+The good news: home prices in 2017 are up.
+In fact, they are 9% higher in low-tier sales than a year earlier, as of January 2017.

 The bad news: qualifying for these elevated home prices puts the stress of owning a home on homebuyers’ wallets.
-That’s because, while home prices have risen quickly, average California incomes have slowed.
+That’s because, while home prices have risen quickly, average California incomes are much lower and only rising at about an equal pace.

-The chart below contrasts the average income in California alongside inflation.
+The chart below shows the average income in California alongside inflation.

 As seen in the chart, per capita income and the Consumer Price Index (CPI) have increased at a similar rate over the past ten years.
-Therefore, income on its own looks like it’s doubled in the past twenty years, but it hasn’t gone very far at all.
+Thus, income on its own has looked like it’s doubled in the past twenty years, though it hasn’t gone very far at all.
 Most of the income gained has gone towards paying for goods at increased prices – inflation’s annual bit on the dollar earned.
+However, the good news is average incomes have recently seen a steeper increase over the past two years than the several years prior.

-Here’s what California income actually did, after accounting for CPI:
+Here’s how California income has changed, after accounting for CPI:

 Now, let’s compare this to the change in home prices over the same period: